 You are required to appear for the exam within 12 months and complete the CMA Program within 3 years after enrollment.

-Get a Review Course
+Get a CMA Review Course

-It’s so important to get a CMA study guide that matches your learning style and works for your budget.
+This is why it’s so important to get a CMA study guide that matches your learning style and works for your budget.
 This could mean the difference between failing the exam and having to take it multiple times or passing the first time and getting a raise and promotion.

 How to Register for the CMA Exam